Southern-Sun/clipboard-actor/README.md

 This file is used to configure the rules that will be applied when an object is copied onto the clipboard.
 Currently, the `main.py` script is configured only to act on text data -- images and file clips will be ignored.
-This can be change by editing the callbacks within `main.py`.
+This can be changed by editing the callbacks within `main.py`.

 The rules file accepts five rule types (as defined in `rules.py`):
 - `regex` for applying `re.sub`